 - Usually, you perform no-load testing on generators, resulting in the accumulation of burnt fuel and soot in engine exhaust.
 Known as wet stacking, it can affect the efficiency and life span of your equipment.
 With load bank testing, you can burn the accumulated fuel.

 - The National Fire Protection Association (NFPA) recommends annual testing to enhance the life of the generators.

 Battery and UPS system testing

-A UPS generally powers the loads so that the devices do not get damaged in case of sudden power failure.
-This is why you connect the UPS with loads through an inverter to ensure an uninterruptible power supply.
+A UPS generally powers the loads so that the devices do not get damaged in a sudden power failure.
+It is why you connect the UPS with loads through an inverter to ensure an uninterruptible power supply.

 - The testing helps to validate the performance and battery in the UPS system.

 - The testing also helps in preventive maintenance to avoid any future damages.